May 6, 2021

-We’re excited to have you back in state parks, but things in the parks will be different from what you’re used to.
+We’re excited to welcome you to state parks this fall and winter, but things will be different from what you’re used to.
 Services will be limited for day-use and camping.
 We also need your help to ensure our parks can remain open.

 The best way to help is Prepare + Care.
 Prepare before your trip, then care while in a park.
 If you're camping at a park too, check out our camping during COVID-19 guide so you know what to expect.

 Stay home if you feel sick

 If you’re not feeling well, the best way to get better (and to protect the health of others) is to stay home and rest up.
 Health experts recommend you stay home for 10 days following a fever or other symptoms.
 The parks will still be here for you when you feel better.